abeleinin/gp-navigation/README.md

 We utilized the same A-LOAM implementation our baseline method [(PUTN)](https://github.com/jianzhuozhuTHU/putn) used, which is [HKUST-Aerial-Robotics/A-LOAM](https://github.com/HKUST-Aerial-Robotics/A-LOAM).

 Since, the repo was created prior to ROS Noetic's release, but we we're still able to make it work with the following dependency version.
-We fould that [ceres solve version 2.0.0](https://github.com/ceres-solver/ceres-solver/releases/tag/2.0.0) works and using the following [installation guide](http://ceres-solver.org/installation.html#linux).
+We found that [ceres solve version 2.0.0](https://github.com/ceres-solver/ceres-solver/releases/tag/2.0.0) works and using the following [installation guide](http://ceres-solver.org/installation.html#linux).

 ## Running